goauthentik/authentik/docs/upgrading/to-0.12.md

 ## Upgrading

-Docker-compose users can upgrade just as usual.
+### docker-compose

+Docker-compose users should download the latest docker-compose file.
+This includes the new traefik 2.3.

+### Kubernetes

 For Kubernetes users, there are some changes to the helm values.